Dual GPU Workstation

 Q: Will a more powerful CPU help at all?

 A: A faster CPU will allow you to extract mesh data, load textures, and prepare scene data more quickly, but it will make no impact on how long it takes each individual render to complete.
 We recommend going for a high clock speed CPU without worrying about core count - and without spending too much money there, instead focusing your budget on more powerful GPUs (and/or more of them).

 Q: You default to GeForce cards in your workstations, what about NVIDIA Quadro?

 A: Quadro cards can work just fine for Redshift but for the majority of the users they are not worth the much higher price.
 From a performance perspective GeForce cards are just as fast while being many times cheaper.
-Due to the large difference in cost, with the same budget you can often get 4-5x faster rendering performance by sticking with GeForce cards.
+Due to the large difference in cost, with the same budget you can generally get faster rendering performance by sticking with GeForce cards - at least up to a point.

-However, there are certain times where you may want to use Quadro cards.
-If you need more VRAM than what is available on the GeForce cards, Quadro cards have up to twice the VRAM which allows for much higher resolution and detailed scenes to be rendered without running out of video memory.
+However, there are certain times where you may want to use "professional" cards.
+If you need more VRAM than what is available on the GeForce cards, RTX A-series cards have up to twice the VRAM which allows for much higher resolution and detailed scenes to be rendered without running out of video memory.
 They are also slightly more reliable long-term since they are designed to operate under heavy load for extended periods of time.
-If those factors are a concern for you, simply select Quadro cards on the configure page instead.
+If those factors are a concern for you, simply select that type of cards on the configure page instead.

 Q: How much system RAM do I need?

 A: Since Redshift uses the video card's memory (called VRAM), you do not actually need much system RAM.
 However, we generally recommend a minimum of 32GB for our rendering workstations.
-If you tend to have a large number of different applications open and running at the same time (Maya, After Effects, etc.), however, you may consider upgrading to 64GB or more.
+If you tend to have several different applications open and running at the same time - like Maya, Cinema 4D, After Effects, etc. - then you might want 64GB or even more.

 Why Choose Puget Systems?